Categories and filters to classify and organize events

 Categories are one of the filters that you can use to narrow down items in the event list within the app or on the portal site.
 These categories are arbitrary and completely customizable based on how you would like to arrange the events within your account.

-To configure categories for your account, follow these steps:
+To configure categories for the account, follow these steps:

 - Check "Enable and use categories as a filter for events" in order to use this feature.
 (You can disable this feature anytime.)